schsu/PhysAna-AtoZh/level2/inclusive_study/README.md

 To study the electron and muon efficiency as a function of pt, the electron pt and muon pt histograms are divided by the truth electron pt and truth muon pt histograms.
 One would expect electrons and muons of low pt to be detected less often than electrons and muons of high pt.
 This is evident from the cylindrical geometry of the ATLAS detector - particles of high pt are likely to hit/pass through the walls of the cylindar (being detected), while particles of low pt are likely to hit/pass through the end caps (not being detected).
 Comparing the detection efficiency of particles which do go through the cylindar walls is another important measure which is not studied here at this time.

 The studies done on electron and muon efficiency well motivate efficiency, multiplicity, and kinematic studies after cutting out events with low pt and high eta.
-These types of studies are carried out by the program cutflow.
-Understanding the program cutflow should be the next step in this analysis tutorial.
+These types of studies are carried out by the program cut_flow and cut_study.
+Understanding the program cut_flow and then cut_study should be the next steps in this analysis tutorial.